-While people generally recommend being free of all medications when taking a full dose of ayahuasca, this isn’t as much of a requirement when it comes to microdosing with the ayahuasca vine.
+While people generally recommend being free of all medications when taking a full dose of ayahuasca, there is as yet no concrete evidence that there is a risk of combining antidepressant medications with ayahuasca vine microdoses.

-If you are on medications that affect your blood pressure, there is a small risk of hypertension if you are microdosing for long periods.
-This is because the harmala alkaloids in the ayahuasca vine can raise your blood pressure, and there’s a chance that even taking tiny doses every day for a long period could start to increase your blood pressure to dangerous levels.
+If you are on medications that affect your blood pressure, you may want to avoid microdosing with ayahuasca vine.
+This is because the harmala alkaloids in the ayahuasca vine can affect your blood pressure, and there’s a chance that even taking tiny doses every day for a long period could start to change your blood pressure in unhealthy ways.

-It’s probably safest to avoid mixing ayahuasca vine with anything that will increase your blood pressure – but you could also track your blood pressure every day and stop microdosing if it starts to increase.
+It’s probably safest to avoid mixing ayahuasca vine with anything that will change your blood pressure – but you could also track your blood pressure every day and stop microdosing if it starts to change.

 It’s also potentially dangerous to mix lithium or tramadol with ayahuasca vine, as they have been known to cause seizures in combination with some psychedelics.
 To be extra safe, avoid combining these.